openvswitch/ovs/Documentation/tutorials/faucet.rst

 the highest to lowest level, these layers and the software components that connect them are:

+Faucet.
-* Faucet, which as the top level in the system is the authoritative source of the network configuration.
+  As the top level in the system, this is the authoritative source of the network configuration.

   Faucet connects to a variety of monitoring and performance tools, but we won't use them in this tutorial.
 Our main insights into the